 FDA-cleared and a certified CE Medical device for treating acne, wound healing, psoriasis, and pain alongside cosmetic indications like pigmentation and wrinkles, this flexible panel has shown itself in clinical tests to be “3x more powerful than other at-home devices” in terms of the energy it emits.
-Dermalux make even more powerful LED devices for clinic use, but the Flex is considered a professional device that is also cleared for home use.
-Plenty of pros and beauty editors use it as part of their arsenal, and Hart-Davis submitted it to a doctor-assisted trial with dramatic results: her wrinkles reduced by 20% after using it 4-5x weekly for 3 months.
+Dermalux makes even more powerful LED devices for clinic use, but the Flex is considered a professional device that is also cleared for home use.
+Plenty of pros and beauty editors use it as part of their arsenal, and Hart-Davis submitted it to a doctor-assisted trial with dramatic results: her wrinkles reduced by 20 per cent after using it four to five times weekly for three months.
 Easy to set up and stow away, you ought to do three 30-minute treatments weekly in the long run.

 The easiest to use of all the masks.
-You just pop it on your face (no straps, no weight), press a button and relax for three minutes.
+You just pop it on your face (no weight, no power leads, and no straps necessary if you lie down, although you can attach one if you want to move about), press a button and relax for three minutes.
 According to Dr. Gross, you need to do this every day for 10 weeks to get equivalent results to four professional LED treatments, and it has to be said it’s no problem complying to this, giving it’s a nice soothing thing to do and takes about as long as brushing your teeth.
-This was the first at-home mask to get FDA clearance – that is for wrinkle reduction and, says Dr Gross, mild to moderate acne.
+This was the first at-home mask to get FDA clearance – that is for wrinkle reduction and, says Dr Gross, mild to moderate acne when you use the blue light setting.
 He points to extensive third-party research and clinical studies; the mask does not have CE medical clearance, though.